WebAssembly/spec/spectec/test-prose/TEST.md

 8. Push the value (t.CONST c) to the stack.

 Step_pure/testop t testop
-1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (valtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (valtype_0 is t).
 4. Let c be $testop_(t, testop, c_1).
 5. Push the value (I32.CONST c) to the stack.

 Step_pure/relop t relop
-1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (valtype_0.CONST c_2) from the stack.
 3. Assert: Due to validation, (valtype_0 is t).
-4. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
 5. Pop the value (valtype_0.CONST c_1) from the stack.
 6. Let c be $relop_(t, relop, c_1, c_2).
 7. Push the value (I32.CONST c) to the stack.

 Step_pure/cvtop t_2 t_1 cvtop
-1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (valtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (valtype_0 is t_1).
 4. If (|$cvtop__(t_1, t_2, cvtop, c_1)| ≤ 0), then: